 However this might have come about, it will have taken a few hundred thousand years to evolve from beast to homo sapiens and to arrive at that apparent difference between us and the animal that we still very much are.
 Clearly, we do not simply live in our environment and accept it for what it is – or use it primarily to sustain us.
 Instead – we manipulate it, artfully, craftily, and more often than not destructively, in order to sustain us; but more than that: to restructure it as we see fit, even if this would be to our own detriment.

 Substantively, though, what are we aiming for, or what do we want?
-Spiritually, what have we achieved – other than having dug a hole for ourselves with the demise of religion?
-And intellectually: all I can see is mass bewilderment.
+Given the state of the world today, all I can see is mass bewilderment, a morass of sociopolitical and ideological strategies and their ensuing variations in inequities.
 No, we really don’t know where we’re going – an entire planet full of people, lost in space.
 And we’re the only aliens out here.